cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Encrypted Server Name Indication {{?I-D.ietf-tls-esni}}
 * Protection of 5G subscriber identities {{fiveG}}

-Currently, there are numerous competing and non-interoperable standards and variants for hybrid encryption, including ANSI X9.63
+Currently, there are numerous competing and non-interoperable standards and variants for hybrid encryption, mostly based on ECIES, including ANSI X9.63 (ECIES) {{ANSI}}, IEEE 1363a {{IEEE}}, ISO/IEC 18033-2 {{ISO}}, and SECG SEC 1
-{{ANSI}}, IEEE 1363a {{IEEE}}, ISO/IEC 18033-2 {{ISO}}, and SECG SEC 1 {{SECG}}.
+{{SECG}}.
+See {{MAEA10}} for a thorough comparison.
 All of these existing schemes have problems, e.g., because they rely on outdated primitives, lack proofs of IND-CCA2 security, or fail to provide test vectors.

 This document defines an HPKE scheme that provides a subset of the functions provided by the collection of schemes above, but